-The accompanying notes on pages xx - xx form an integral part of these consolidated financial statements.
+The accompanying notes that follow form an integral part of these consolidated financial statements.
 These consolidated financial statements were approved and authorised for issue by the Board of Directors and signed on their behalf on 21 March 2017 by:

-Chief Executive Officer

-Dr. Hend El Sherbini
+Chief Executive Officer Dr. Hend El Sherbini

-Head of Audit Committee
+Head of Audit Committee James Nolan

-James Nolan